Press Releases

 As a means to directly address this challenge, the DSP team has established their working system for removing impurities from extracted proteins.
 Initial steps of the procedure are facilitated through in silico analyses of different physico-chemical properties, which help to efficiently select more favorable resins from an established library.
 To address host cell proteins (HCPs) – one example of process-related impurities – the DSP team works side-by-side with the Analytical team, utilizing their capabilities in liquid chromatography-mass spectrometry to track HCPs down to their specific types while screening for various types of chromatography resins.

-“Alongside customized CLD, USP, and DSP steps, the formulation phase for fusion proteins requires a detailed understanding of the molecules’ solution behavior,” explained lead scientist Derrick Katayama of Formulation Development.
+“Alongside customized CLD, USP, DSP, and analytical development steps, the formulation phase for fusion proteins requires a detailed understanding of the molecules’ solution behavior,” explained lead scientist Derrick Katayama of Formulation Development.
 The DEVELOPICKTM platform, now enhanced to version 3.0, provides early investigation into the behavior of a client’s fusion protein including hydrophobicity, informing an appropriate formulation strategy.
 “DEVELOPICKTM gives us a clue into aggregation and solubility problems that may arise,” said Heonchang Lim, Director of Formulation Development.
 “This helps inform downstream colleagues and saves clients time.”

 Such early detection of formulation development risks translates to flexible execution of client requests.
 For example, when a molecule is especially poorly behaved, the client recommends that the team moves forward with lyophilization immediately.

-Close collaboration between the CLD, USP, DSP, formulation development, and CMC (chemistry, manufacturing and control) support teams enable technological innovations and client communication to successfully complement each other at Samsung Biologics.
+Close collaboration between the CLD, USP, DSP, analytical development, formulation development, and CMC (chemistry, manufacturing and control) support teams enable technological innovations and client communication to successfully complement each other at Samsung Biologics.
 Through its technological expertise and track record of success, the CDMO helps clients navigate through unforeseen hurdles that may arise from the drive toward ensuring quality in the overall development process.
 The Transposase system used in the beginning helps achieve high quality and titer by bypassing random integration, reducing the CLD timeline by an entire month.
 Such advances trickle down the development pipeline and are compounded to reach early approval.

 As Samsung Biologics looks ahead to the coming decades to meet growing contract manufacturing and development demands, it renews its commitment to scientific insights to inform constructive discussions with clients and ultimately reach more patients worldwide.